vo1teq/ssh-automation/README.md

 # ssh-automation
 Bash Script for automate SSH-Sessions/Connections

-Hello Guys,

-first off all, this one is my first bash-code.

 You can use this with multiple if statements for every other server u want to connect to with ssh.

 Its really important to know, that you guys have to declare a new server that you want to connect to with the script is stored in the known hosts file.